-(local) contingency response.
-Effective response to any major incident or contingency will require support from the MCIEAST staff, working in close coordination with both the MCIEAST component installations and the various local tenant commands.
-Once activated, the EOC serves as the single command and control (C2) node (both regionally and locally) to ensure the seamless integration of all required assets/agencies.
-This SOP supersedes and consolidates information from all previous EOC directives.
+FEB 1 5 2022

-4. Execution
+(b) The CG MCIEAST-MCB CAMLEJ, is responsible for disaster mitigation, preparation, response, and recovery operations.
+The CG will order the execution of applicable aspects of this Order as required by any potential or actual emergency.
+During emergencies, the CG's tasking authority is exercised by the G-3/5 through the MCIEAST-MCB CAMLEJ EOC.

-a.
-Commander's Intent and Concept of Operations
+(2) Concept of Operations.
+This Order shall be used in conjunction with the references and other current regulations and directives to ensure compliance with established policies and procedures and CG (HHQ).
+Deviations from procedures and instructions must be approved by or referred to the CG MCIEAST-MCB CAMLEJ (Attn: AC/S, G-3/5).

-(1) Commander's Intent
+b.
+Tasks.
+Refer to the enclosure.

-- (a) To ensure those personnel involved in the administration and preparation of emergency operations response are provided adequate information pertaining to tactics, techniques, and procedures. - (b) The CG, MCIEAST-MCB CAMLEJ is responsible for disaster mitigation, preparation, response, and recovery operations.
-The CG will order the execution of applicable aspects of this Order, as required by any potential or actual emergency.
-The CG's tasking authority will be exercised through the MCIEAST-MCB CAMLEJ EOC, including the authority to task II Marine Expeditionary Force (MEF) assets, through the II MEF Command Operations Center. - (2) Concept of Operations.
-This Order shall be used in conjunction with the references and other current regulations and directives to ensure compliance with established policies and procedures and higher headquarters.
-Deviations from procedures and instructions must be approved by, or referred to, the CG, MCIEAST-MCB CAMLEJ (Attn: AC/S, G-3/5). - b.
-Subordinate Element Missions.
-Refer to the enclosure. - c.
+c.
 Coordinating Instructions.
 Refer to the enclosure.